ICSRG/ICSRG/content/authors/Halima/_index.md

 ---
 # Display name
-title: Sefatul Wasi
+title: Halima Khatun

 # Full name (for SEO)
-first_name: Sefatul
+first_name: Halima
-last_name: Wasi
+last_name: Khatun

 # Username (this should match the folder name)
 authors:
-  - Wasi
+  - Halima

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Research & Development Officer
+role: Undergraduate Researcher

 # Organizations/Affiliations
 organizations: